owlsectechnologies/tomango-2018/site/content/web-developer.md

 - Flexible working hours
 - Working in a beautiful office in the countryside
-- iMac and ergonomic chair
+- Powerful Computer and ergonomic chair
 - In-house training and support
 - Being part of a supportive, motivated team
 - The freedom to develop other areas of interest in design and digital